revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

 - JRE - **J**ava **R**untime **E**nvironment
 - JRE is a software package which bundles the libraries (jars) and the JVM, and other components to run applications written in the Java.
-- To execute any Java application, you need JRE installed in the machine.
-It’s the minimum requirement to run Java applications on any computer.
+- To execute any Java application, you need JRE installed in the machine.It’s the minimum requirement to run Java applications on any computer.

 </blockquote>